Nice to meet you.

 Multitasking during meetings hurts attention and retention

-Add to that to the insight that millennials (now the largest generation in the workforce) struggle more than those in generation x or baby boomers with the negative impact of multitasking, and this becomes a problem that’s only going to get worse.
+Add to that the insight that millennials (now the largest generation in the workforce) struggle more than those in Generation X or baby boomers with the negative impact of multitasking, and this becomes a problem that’s only going to get worse.
 Yikes.

-Nearly nine in 10 business professionals surveyed stated a strong narrative is critical to keeping the audience engaged.
+Most business professionals say that a strong narrative is critical to keeping the audience engaged.
 Many also said heavy use of text and bullet points in presentations leads to disengagement and makes it more difficult to remember information.

-As creators and deliverers of content, we need to put a renewed focus on story, compelling visuals and stimulating dialogue in our content.
+As creators and deliverers of content, we need to renew our focus on story, compelling visuals, and stimulating dialogue.

-As buyers, we can – and should – be more selective about where we give our attention and demand better.
+As buyers, we can—and should—be more selective about where we focus our attention and demand better.